AI-Hypercomputer/cloud-diagnostics-xprof/mltrace-README.md

 ```
 python3 run_mltrace.py -f <json_or_csv_filepath> -j <jobset_name>
 ```
-The output will be a trace file stored under the same directory as your input file.
-Upload the output file to [perfetto.dev](https://perfetto.dev/).
+The output will be a trace file and an HTML file stored under the same directory as your input file.

+## View the traces

+Either host a local HTTP server or manually upload the output file to [perfetto.dev](https://perfetto.dev/) for visualizing the traces.

+#### Option a: Host a local HTTP server

+Follow the instructions from the output of the tool:

+1. Run a local HTTP server: `python -m http.server --bind 0.0.0.0 9919`.
+2. Use a browser to connect to http://0.0.0.0:9919/<output_filename>.html.

+#### Option b: Upload to perfetto.dev manually

+The tool has created a ".gz" file of the same name as the HTML file.
+You can upload this file manually.

+Got to https://perfetto.dev/ > Click on `Trace Viewer` > Upload the ".gz" trace file.

 ## Example usage